mmistakes/minimal-mistakes/about/index.md

 Oh, hello, I'm Balint Neray - yet an other wordprocessin' and data-cruchin' sociologist -, you're visiting my site.

-<i class="fa fa-info-circle"></i> ... jut look around, you might like what you find.
+<i class="fa fa-info-circle"></i> ... just look around, you might like what you find.
 {: .notice}